MA Labour Studies

 - Honours Bachelor of Arts degree or equivalent 4-year BA in any discipline with a minimum B+ average (78% from last 10 upper-level half-courses) from an accredited university.

-- Applications for 2023 entry will open October 1, 2023.
-Priority given to applications received on or before January 8; however, applicants will be accepted on an ongoing basis until programs have filled.
+- Applications for September 2025 entry are now open.
+Priority is given to applications received on or before January 8; however, applicants will be accepted on an ongoing basis until programs have filled.

 - Only complete applications will be reviewed after the deadline.
 Admission decisions will be communicated in March.
 Incomplete applications cannot be reviewed.